ntfwc/Chat_Controlled_Gamepad/README.txt

 main.py should contain basically everything you need.
 Just a few alterations there and you should be good to go.

 Note:
 Programs can have trouble picking up button clicks if the time between press and release is too short.
-So if you are having trouble getting an emulator to pick up clicks from a virtual gamepad, go to gamepads/_BaseGamePad.py and try adjusting the CLICK_PADDING time.
+So if you are having trouble getting a program, especially a configuration dialog, to pick up clicks from a virtual gamepad, go to gamepads/_BaseGamePad.py and try adjusting the CLICK_PADDING time.

 Running
 ---------------------------